hritsh/polaris-lite/README.md

 ## feature overview

-- multi-agent constellation architecture based on [hippocratic ai's polaris](https://hippocraticai.com/polaris-3/) with dynamic auditor selection
+- multi-agent constellation architecture based on [polaris](https://hippocraticai.com/polaris-3/) with dynamic auditor selection
 - **5 specialized auditors**: medical, legal, empathy (always run), plus pediatric and drug interaction (if keywords detected)
 - real-time streaming of the reasoning chain as each agent processes in sequence/parallel
 - human-in-the-loop (hitl) mode for manual approval of safety corrections with edit capability